Low-Cost Veggie Gardening Tips – Ways To Save Money In The Home Garden

 If you’re wondering where to start, I wrote a helpful Guide On Composting.

-And I wrote recently about how I wet down some feed sacks, cut out a hole for my plant and lay the wet paper around my seedling.
+I wet down paper feed sacks, cut out a hole for my plant and laid the wet paper around my seedling.

 There are lots of ways to save money in your veggie garden.
 I use paper feed sacks around my vegetable plants. #TexasHomesteader